pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 Based on discussion among the Instructor Development Committee, temporary questions may be added to the agenda for a month of sessions, in order to collect data on specific issues.

 - Take notes

-> If there are more than 5 workshops represented by attendees, the discussion session should be split into two groups, to make sure everyone has enough time to share.
-When dividing attendees into two groups, try to balance the number of people who are de-briefing, who are there for pre-workshop help, and who are instructor trainees.
-If there are exactly 5 workshops represented, it is at the discretion of the host whether to split the group.

-##### After the Discussion Session
+#### After the Discussion Session
 - Archive the Etherpad by clicking on the star in the top right corner.
 - Fill out the [host questionnaire](https://forms.gle/N74pFuGkRLawpCHh7)
-    - Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into question 7 of the questionnaire.
+    - Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into the questionnaire.
     - This questionnaire will automatically send an email to the Instructor Development Committee Co-Chairs and to instructor.training@carpentries.org.
 - Clear the information from your session (date/time, attendees, notes) from the Etherpad.
-- (Optional) write a [blog post](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html#how-to-contribute-a-blog-post-to-the-carpentries-blog) about interesting points that came up in discussion.
+- (Optional) write a [blog post](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html#how-to-contribute-a-blog-post-to-the-carpentries-blog) about your session.

 ### Discussion Session FAQ

-The content below comes from [this blog post](https://carpentries.org/blog/2019/05/community-discussions-primer/).
+A portion of the content below comes from [this blog post](https://carpentries.org/blog/2019/05/community-discussions-primer/).

 ##### What if I do not know the answer to someone's questions and no one in the room does either?